brozeph/reindeer/readme.md

 #### #search

-This method will search for documents within the `_index` and `_type` that were used to construct the mapper.
+This method will search for documents within the `_index` that were used to construct the mapper.

 **Usage:** `mapper.search(options, query, callback)`